 Facing an Aggravated Identity Theft Count?
 Contact Us

-An 18 USC 1028A count adds a mandatory two years — but recent Supreme Court law means it cannot simply be attached to every health care fraud case.
-Whether that charge belongs in your case at all is a question worth fighting.
+An 18 USC 1028A count adds a mandatory two years — but recent Supreme Court law means it cannot simply be attached to every health care fraud case, and whether that charge belongs in your case at all is a question worth fighting hard.
 KN Law Firm, APLC defends these matters in the U.S. District Court for the Central District of California and before the Ninth Circuit.
-Call (888) 950-0011 for a free, confidential consultation with attorney Chris Nalchadjian.
+Call (888) 950-0011 for a free, confidential consultation with attorney Chris Nalchadjian, available 24/7 in English and Spanish.

 Charged With Aggravated Identity Theft?